IMMM-SFA/mongird-etal_2026/scripts/README.md

-## This directory contains scripts to recreate your experiment and results
+## This directory contains scripts to recreate the analysis